OHDSI/TheBookOfOhdsi/SqlAndR.md

 ### Querying

 The main functions for querying database are the `querySql` and `executeSql` functions.
 The difference between these functions is that `querySql` expects data to be returned by the database, and can handle only one SQL statement at a time.
-In contrast, `executeSql` does not expect data to be returned, and accepts multiple SQL statments in a single SQL string.
+In contrast, `executeSql` does not expect data to be returned, and accepts multiple SQL statements in a single SQL string.

 Some examples: